alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 Workshops were held with representatives from each of these stakeholder groups, where tailored activities were run to both understand their attitudes towards digital mental health technologies, but also to a) help us evaluate methodological questions related to trustworthy assurance and b) identify which ethical values and principles matter most to them in the present context.

 Chapters 2 and 3 address present our findings, analysis, and recommendations from the workshops.
 Here, we shall just speak to the procedural matter of operationalising ethical principles through processes of stakeholder participation and engagement.

 ### SAFE-D Principles

 In previous work, we have defended an ethical framework for evaluating the harms and benefits of data-driven technologies, which has already been revised, tested, and validated with a wide-variety of stakeholders[^coe].

 We refer to this framework as the *SAFE-D framework*, because it establishes five principles that form the acronym SAFE-D (or, ‘safety’, which is another important component of trustworthy AI):

-* **S**afety
+* **S**ustainability
 * **A**ccountability
 * **F**airness
 * **E**xplainability